Hybrid work: what it is and why companies should care

 The office-first model

 Where everyone is an office employee and a physical presence onsite is required full-time.
-This was the commonly accepted working model before COVID-19.

 The hybrid work model